Director: Jane Campion

 In the real world, we routinely find the most intolerant displays of toxic masculinity cropping up on the homophobic, anti-trans political right.
 But by manifesting those traits instead in Phil, The Power of the Dog somehow manages to lay blame for historic misogyny squarely in the lap of closeted gay men.
 And it’s of little matter that in Campion’s context, Phil is meant to be excused for despising women because the only significant female character in the film, Rose, is meant to be symbolic harbinger of the coming civilization that threatens him.
 It’s almost made to seem as if it were Phil’s strict adherence to the ‘masculine’ virtues that precluded contact with women, even for purposes of intimacy, for fear of being feminized.
 As if heterosexual congress would somehow weaken and sully the purity of his manhood.
 The way the relationship between Phil and Peter is presented, it can easily be slated among Hollywood’s long, woeful line of negative, self-destructive and predatory representations of gay affairs.
 Which would seem to suggest a step backward, into the viewpoint of the times in which the book was written, when the subject of a love that dared not speak its name was generally treated on screen with a tragic, fatalistic air.
 Married to a woman his entire adult life, who was accepting of his sexuality, author Savage remained socially closeted at the time the book was written, and the sense of psychosexual claustrophobia he invested the character of Phil with is palpable.
 Which may further explain why the story feels to be set in the 19th century, rather than the 20th.
 Again, The Power of the Dog depicts male sexual attraction between generations in predatory terms, with Phil correlated with ravening, wild canids, while Peter, with his bovine lashes and quavering cowlick queries, “Do many of the calves die from wolves?”

 A hysterical Rose behaves as if she feared Phil were targeting her boy with wicked intentions as she watches them mosey down that dusty trail together, which may be why Phil’s hand becomes maimed with that unsutured wound, judgment on him for not keeping them to himself.
 And if one is being honest, the ending proves the clincher, with Phil instantly contracting a terminal blood disease upon sexually transgressing (this is implied), dying the very next day, his passing attended by biblical abnegations read as passages from the Good Book.
-And beyond simply burying your gays, Phil’s convenient elimination at story’s end removes the immediate threat to George and Rose’s heterosexual happiness.
+And beyond simply burying your gays, Phil’s convenient elimination at story’s end removes the immediate threat he poses to George and Rose’s heterosexual happiness.

 So, in The Power of the Dog, gays are being consecrated to blooding the keel, presiding over the nuptials of the emergent nuclear family, the future foundation of the country.
 This really couldn’t be any more insulting.
 Moreover, since Rose is depicted as lacking the agency to save herself from the situation, both gay men here are defined solely by their relation to this woman in their life.
 To Phil, she’s Eve the destroyer.
 To Pete, Mary the divine mother, the movie reducing her to the archetypal extremes women on film have traditionally been subjected to.